kristian-lange-tw/JATOS_docs_v3/pages/JATOS-Workflow.md

 You can do this in many different ways, decide which kind of [worker permissions](Worker-Types.html) you need.

 ## Step 4: Download and analyze data
 One of JATOS' features is that you can manage the results stored in the database without having to type sql commands in a terminal.
-Instead, just do this [using the GUI](Manage-Results.html)
+Instead, just do this [using the GUI](Manage-Results.html).

 You'll download a .csv or JSON-formatted text file (depending on how you wrote your JavaScript).
-We always recommen JSON format because it's more flexible and robust, and use [JSONlab](https://de.mathworks.com/matlabcentral/fileexchange/33381-jsonlab-a-toolbox-to-encode-decode-json-files) to read the data into Matlab and the [rjson](https://cran.r-project.org/web/packages/rjson/index.html) package for R.
+We always recommend JSON format because it's more flexible and robust, and use [JSONlab](https://de.mathworks.com/matlabcentral/fileexchange/33381-jsonlab-a-toolbox-to-encode-decode-json-files) to read the data into Matlab and the [rjson](https://cran.r-project.org/web/packages/rjson/index.html) package for R.